How are dental insurance benefits calculated?

 It’s easy enough to find out how your dentist’s fees compare.
 For example:

-- You might ask other plan members that go to your dentist what they’ve experienced.
+- You might ask other plan members who go to your dentist what they’ve experienced.
 Did they end up paying more than expected?

 - Or ask your dentist’s front-desk staff.
 They’ll know from filing claims exactly how their patients end up faring.